 Publish Settings: Allows customers to define where the template is displayed.
 Customers with sub accounts can choose to permit access to this template using the Private Shared function.

 The Convert to Template task can be tracked via the Queue

 Once the Convert to Template job is complete customers can test the deployment of the new template by using the Create Server function.
 The Template Description defined previously should be visible in the Operating System pull down menu.

 Q: I've created a custom template in Data Center A, but when I try to create a VM from the template in Data Center B it's not showing?

 A: Customer created templates do not replicate to all data centers out of the box today.
-If you need templates copied to other data centers please open a support request.
-Copying templates to a different account will incur a VM Transfer fee.
+If you need templates copied to other data centers within the same account alias please open a support request.
+Copying templates to a different account alias will incur a VM Transfer fee.

 Q: I've created a custom template in my account, but when I try to create a VM from the template in my sub accounts, it's not showing?

 A: Make sure that when you perform the convert to template function that you are selecting the "Private Shared" option described in step 4 above.
 This setting allows customers to permit access to this template from sub accounts as well.

 Q: What fees are associated with use of custom OS templates?

 A: Templates are stored in a group called 'Templates' within the server groups area of Control.
 Template storage is billed on a per GB basis as Standard Storage.
 Rates are available from your Sales Representative.